SuStrucSy/CLT-Shearwall-Connections-Database/README.md

   Designed to be adaptable and expandable, enabling further exploration of structural behavior and analytics-driven, performance-based design methodologies.

 ## 📂 Download the Database
-The Access database used in this project is available in the [latest release](https://github.com/SuStrucSy/CLT-Shearwall-Connections-Database/releases).
+The Access database used in this project is available in the [latest release]

 👉 **[Download the database file here](https://github.com/SuStrucSy/CLT-Shearwall-Connections-Database/releases/tag/CLT-SHWC-DB-V1.0)**